mrcodetastic/ESP32-HUB75-MatrixPanel-DMA/doc/memcalc.md

-### I2S HUB75 Calculator
+### Memory Calculator

-I've made this [spreadsheet](i2s_memcalc.xlsm) to estimate all of the main parameters for ESP32-HUB75-MatrixPanel-I2S-DMA lib driving any combination of matrices/chains so that I do not need to reflash it hundreds of times just to check for the debug info about memory.
+I've made this [spreadsheet](memcalc.xlsm) to estimate all of the main parameters for ESP32-HUB75-MatrixPanel-DMA lib driving any combination of matrices/chains so that I do not need to reflash it hundreds of times just to check for the debug info about memory.
 Be sure to enable embedded macro's to allow refresh rate calculations.

 ![](i2scalc.png)